Codecademy/docs/content/swift/concepts/sets/terms/removeAll/removeAll.md

 ---
 Title: '.removeAll()' #
-Description: 'Learn how to remove every item from a Set in Swift.' #
+Description: 'Removes every item from a Set in Swift.' #
 Subjects: #
   - 'iOS'
   - 'Mobile Development'